peterno/Demos/README.md

 Demo from Stockholm Xamarin User Group meeting 2015-05-20.

+The slides present SignalR and ModernHttpClient.
+Based on a slide deck from Brady Gaster from his TechEd Europe 2014 presentation.

 Shows how to use SignalR with two different servers.

 The first server acts as a chat server, i.e. resends all incoming messages.
 Also has the ability to start and stop a timer.